 John talks about his find in Tennessee.
 The front end of a Mercury Eight that was salvaged from the back woods, it's headlights rewired to work again, and especially fun, the original hood ornament.
 This isn't a piece that's right for the average person, but put in in a bar, restaurant, man cave or vintage garage and it's a statement piece.

-John and Amy resided in the first home built in the Montclair neighborhood of Denver, vintage 1894 before moving to Wisconsin.
+John and Amy resided in the first home built in the Montclair neighborhood of Denver, vintage 1894 before moving to Wisconsin, where again they are living in an 1800's farmhouse.
 They have four amazing children in Heather, Tyler, Kohl and Wyatt and of course their beloved "Rocket", their frenchie who is spoiled rotten.
 And who can forget adorable frenchie LuLu who was added to the family in 2021.
 Both LOVE the hunt for that special piece and are constantly adding to the stores.